RVKIonesi/tour-timisoara/README.md

 ### Video

-THe video was obtained from:
+THe video was obtained from the following website:

 https://www.dw.com/en/timisoara-2023-shine-your-light/video-64610633